 A person may want to consider working with a registered dietitian or a diabetes educator to discuss their individual nutrient needs.

 Apples and the glycemic index

-The glycemic index (GI) compares foods according to the likelihood of them causing blood sugar spikes.
-Foods score between 0–100, with water having the lowest and glucose the highest score.
+The glycemic index (GI) compares foods according to their likelihood of causing blood sugar spikes.
+Foods receive GI scores ranging from 0 to 100.
+Water has the lowest score, and glucose has the highest.